What exactly is a Living Learning Community? What does it look like?

 - You will be placed in one of the first-year residence halls and move in a day early, compared to non-Living Learning Community students.

 - You will live with other first-year students who have similar interests.
-You will also have the opportunity to meet other first-year students, not in a Living Learning Community or in a different Living Learning Community.

 - You will make meaningful connections with faculty through dinners, programs, field trips and presentations.

 - You will have access to LLC-specific writing and math tutors

 - Programs are created with your interests in mind!
 You will also have the opportunity to provide your feedback and tell us what programs you would like to have offered.

 - Each community has a specific focus: whether it's to help you find career-building opportunities, help you make connections with faculty, or get you connected with study abroad opportunities; each community is tailored to the unique needs of the students who join it.